mslinn/sbt-ethereum-docs/docs/tasks.md

 ```

 ### `xethFindCacheOmitDupsCurrentCompilations`
 This task finds and caches compiled, deployable contract names, omitting ambiguous duplicates.
-Triggered by `ethSolidityCompile`.
+It is triggered by [ethSolidityCompile](#ethsoliditycompile).
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethFindCacheSessionSolidityCompilerKeys`
-This task finds and caches keys for available compilers for use parser for `ethSolidityCompilerSet`.
+This task finds and caches keys for available compilers for use parser for [ethSolidityCompilerSet](#ethsoliditycompilerset).
 Sample usage:
 ```tut
 1 + 1